-- Develop the core offer that young and adult carers should have available across Suffolk, improving the way organisations work together, more joined-up support, including breaks for carers at short notice. - Signpost people to identify if they have had a carers assessment or where to get one.
-Simplify the carer's assessment process and ensure you are seen as an individual and not only a carer or an extension of the person you care for, with regular checks, preferably from the same person. - Ensure timely information and advice is provided to carers at time of discharge from hospital from all organisations involved.
-Ensuring that children are included in this information. - Support and raise awareness of housing and accommodation needs for you and the ones you care for. - Support you to have a plan in place in the event of an emergency where you are unable to provide care.
+- 1) Improve the way statutory services work together, including breaks for carers. - 2) Simplify the carer's assessment process and ensure you are seen as an individual and not only a carer or an extension of the person you care for. - 3) Improve communication prior to hospital discharge. - 4) Support and raise awareness of housing and accommodation needs for you and the ones you care for. - 5) Have a plan in place in the event of an emergency where you are unable to provide care.

-PRIORITY 5 Improved health and wellbeing for carers
+Priority 5: Improved health and wellbeing for carers